BestTimesToVisit.com Logo

 safety

-Be mindful of pickpockets, especially on crowded trams like Tram 28 and in busy tourist areas.
-Keep your valuables secure and out of sight, and avoid displaying expensive electronics openly.
-A cross-body bag worn in front of you is your best friend here.
+Be mindful of pickpockets, particularly on crowded trams like the famous Tram 28 and in busy tourist areas.
+Keep your valuables secure and out of sight, and be aware of your surroundings, especially when boarding or disembarking public transport.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.